 Maple Street Bistro

-Right now, Maple Street is only open for drive thru and take out (you can also order – they offer delivery through DoorDash!), but when COVID restrictions are lifted, MSB’s indoor seating and outdoor patio are the perfect place to meet up with a friend, eat a tasty sandwich (breakfast or lunch!), warm up with a grilled cheese + soup, and more.
+Maple Street Bistro has indoor seating and an outdoor patio, making it a great spot to meet up with a friend, eat a tasty sandwich (breakfast or lunch!), warm up with a grilled cheese + soup, and more.
 It’s hands down one of our favorite places in Spokane!

 Made With Love Bakery